isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

     jaccard_index DESC

-* TCGA sample is from COAD.
+Recall that the TCGA-CA-6718-01A sample is from the COAD (colon adenocarcinoma) TCGA project.

 ------------